Junk0607/odin-recipes/README.md

 # odin-recipes
-this is just a simple project showcasing recipes of a broke college student.
+This is a simple project showcasing recipes of a broke college student, using HTML and CSS.